carlalexander/debops-wordpress/README.md

 It takes care of everything for you.
 It does more than just install WordPress for you.
 It also takes care of all server configuration and maintenance tasks.

-All that you need to do is type in two commands (after installation) and wait for the magic to happen.
+All that you need to do is type in three commands (after installation) and wait for the magic to happen.

 ## Documentation